CircularRuins/Komorebi/README.md

 For Windows 10 users, the recommended way of installation is through [Microsoft Store](https://www.microsoft.com/store/apps/9P71FC94LRH8?cid=github).
-This enables auto-update and experimental ARM64 support. macOS users can also get Fluent Reader from the [Mac App Store](https://apps.apple.com/app/id1520907427).
+This enables auto-update and experimental ARM64 support. macOS users can also get Komorebi from the [Mac App Store](https://apps.apple.com/app/id1520907427).

 If you are using Linux or an older version of Windows, you can [get Komorebi from GitHub releases](https://github.com/yang991178/komorebi/releases).

-### Mobile App

-The repo of the mobile version of this app [can be found here](https://github.com/yang991178/komorebi-lite).

 ## Features